Woodturning and Handweaving -

 Anne taught herself to weave over a holiday weekend in 1994 but had to re-learn several times before she retired and could spend more time at the loom.

+She became immersed in fiber through a dear friend, Lanna Ray.
 She studied Saori weaving with Leslie Sudock in Philadelphia, which opened up a world of creativity and free-form weaving.
 She studied with Tom Knisley at Red Stone Glen, which changed her weaving life completely.

 From both of these weavers she learned to love every part of the process, to flow with colors and structure, and to be easy with herself and her tools.